mildsunrise/mp4parser/README.md

                         (default: False)
   --indent N            Amount of spaces to indent each level by --bytes-per-line N    Bytes per line in hexdumps

+box-specific parsing parameters:
+  Though very uncommon, parsing of some boxes may be dependent on parameters derived from other boxes.
+These arguments allow manually supplying parameters to allow parsing the boxes.
+Without them, parsing usually falls back to a hexdump.

+  --senc-per-sample-iv N
+                        Value of Per_Sample_IV_Size when parsing senc boxes
 ```
 <!-- END USAGE -->